Archimedes

 Archimedes died during the siege of Syracuse, when he was killed by a Roman soldier despite orders that he should not be harmed.
-Cicero describes visiting Archimedes' tomb, which was surmounted by a sphere and a cylinder that Archimedes requested be placed there to represent his mathematical discoveries.
+Cicero describes visiting Archimedes' tomb, which was surmounted by a sphere and a cylinder that Archimedes requested be placed there to represent his most valued mathematical discovery.

 Unlike his inventions, Archimedes' mathematical writings were little known in antiquity.
-Mathematicians from Alexandria read and quoted him, but the first comprehensive compilation was not made until c.
-530 AD by Isidore of Miletus in Byzantine Constantinople, while commentaries on the works of Archimedes by Eutocius in the 6th century opened them to wider readership for the first time.
-The relatively few copies of Archimedes' written work that survived through the Middle Ages were an influential source of ideas for scientists during the Renaissance and again in the 17th century, while the discovery in 1906 of previously lost works by Archimedes in the Archimedes Palimpsest has provided new insights into how he obtained mathematical results.
+Alexandrian mathematicians read and quoted him, but the first comprehensive compilation was not made until c.
+530 AD by Isidore of Miletus in Byzantine Constantinople, while Eutocius' commentaries on Archimedes' works in the same century opened them to wider readership for the first time.
+In the Middle Ages, Archimedes' work was translated into Arabic in the 9th century and then into Latin in the 12th century, and were an influential source of ideas for scientists during the Renaissance and in the Scientific Revolution.
+The discovery in 1906 of works by Archimedes in the Archimedes Palimpsest has provided new insights into how he obtained mathematical results.

 Biography

-Archimedes was born c.
-287 BC in the seaport city of Syracuse, Sicily, at that time a self-governing colony in Magna Graecia.
-The date of birth is based on a statement by the Byzantine Greek historian John Tzetzes that Archimedes lived for 75 years before his death in 212 BC.
-In the Sand-Reckoner, Archimedes gives his father's name as Phidias, an astronomer about whom nothing else is known.
-A biography of Archimedes was written by his friend Heracleides, but this work has been lost, leaving the details of his life obscure.
-It is unknown, for instance, whether he ever married or had children, or if he ever visited Alexandria, Egypt, during his youth.
-From his surviving written works, it is clear that he maintained collegiate relations with scholars based there, including his friend Conon of Samos and the head librarian Eratosthenes of Cyrene.